-The Global Gag Rule is a matter of life and death for women around the world.
+The Global Gag Rule, when it is in effect, disqualifies some of the most effective and experienced family planning providers in the world from receiving U.S. assistance.
+Whether the policy is in place is a matter of life and death for women around the world.
 Lack of access to family planning information and services puts the lives and health of women at risk for no defensible reason.
 Millions of these women experience unintended pregnancies, and tens of thousands of them die from complications from pregnancies every year, including by unsafe abortion.

-UNFPA is an essential agency that provides women in 155 countries around the globe with desperately-needed reproductive and maternal health services, including family planning, safe delivery kits, treatment for obstetric fistula, and services to those in areas devastated by natural disaster.
+The United Nations Population Fund (UNFPA) is an essential agency that provides women in 155 countries around the globe with desperately-needed reproductive and maternal health services, including family planning, safe delivery kits, treatment for obstetric fistula, and services to those in areas devastated by natural disaster.

-U.S. support for UNFPA is a cost-effective service provider that reaches millions of people around the world with critical health care—the agency saves lives and supports our broader diplomatic, development, and national security priorities.
+UNFPA is a cost-effective service provider that reaches millions of people around the world with critical health care—the agency saves lives and supports our broader diplomatic, development, and national security priorities.

-Even with recent increases, United States funding for international family planning and reproductive health (currently $610 million) is 47% below the 1995 level (in constant dollars).
+Even with recent increases, United States funding for international family planning and reproductive health (currently $607.5 million) is 47% below the 1995 level (in constant dollars).
 Since then, the number of women of reproductive age in the developing world (excluding China) has increased by an identical 47%.
 That means that there is 47% less funding for 47% more people.

 This huge unmet need for family planning contributes to a host of devastating consequences for the entire world: resource insecurity, social instability, and maternal and infant mortality.
 If the United States wants to meet these and other 21st century challenges, then it must make a real investment in family planning and reproductive health.